Abuse of Power and Its Consequences

 Learn more

 Similarly, the nationality of the victims killed by CBP is unknown in more than half of the cases.
-Mexicans are the most-often killed by CBP agents (94 people), U.S. citizens or legal permanent residents (50), Guatemalans (24), and Hondurans (13).
+Mexicans are the most-often killed by CBP agents (98 people), followed by U.S. citizens or legal permanent residents (52), Guatemalans (25), and Hondurans (14).
 Other demographic data like race and ethnicity are rarely reported or tracked, and are thus not included in this analysis.
 We’d like to acknowledge the Indigenous lives that have been lost.
 Additionally, many times the only information provided by CBP or media is the country the individual was born and often miss to identify if someone is Indigenous but we would like to acknowledge the many Indigenous lives that have been lost in CBP encounters.

 Cross-Border Shootings